 It is not necessary to be working at the time for the employer where the conditions giving rise to the disease occurred in order to be recognised.
 You can also apply to the employer concerned retrospectively.
 If you have had more than one employer for whom the conditions arose, contact the last employer for whom you worked under the conditions.

-Tip: Be aware that although the claim for compensation is not time-barred as such, individual rights to compensation are time-barred within the general three-year limitation period.
+Tip: Be aware that although the claim for compensation is not time-barred as such, individual rights to compensation are time-barred within the general three-year period.
 This is generally calculated after 1 year, when it is undisputed that there has been a permanent impairment and that the employee’s health has not improved.

 Employer’s obligations regarding occupational disease